What Is a Link-in-Bio Page and Why Do You Need One?

 Key Takeaways

-- A link-in-bio page is a single page that houses all your important links, contact info, and content
+- A link-in-bio page is a single page that houses all your important links and content behind one URL

-- It solves the "one link" limitation on platforms like Instagram, TikTok, and LinkedIn
+- It solves the "one link" limitation on social platforms like Instagram, TikTok, and LinkedIn

 The One-Link Problem